agape-1/pyminispeaker/docs/examples/text-to-speech/chat-completions.md

 # Chat Completions

-This example will show how to play back text to speech from a Chat Completions API via `pyminispeaker`.
+This example will show how to play  text to speech via the Chat Completions API and `pyminispeaker`.

 ## Instructions